-No, students are not required to purchase a parking permit for summer or fall 2021.
-If you are enrolled in an on-campus course, a parking permit will be mailed to you.
+No, students are not required to purchase a parking permit for fall 2021.
+Students may park without a parking permit in any student lot.

 Students interested in participating in the laptop and hotspot loan program please visit our library request website for details on how to reserve a laptop, hotspot, or calculator for the semester.
 Supply is limited, but laptops are returned regularly so please be patient while we continually turn over and acquire new inventory.

 If you need technology assistance please contact the Welcome & Connect Center.

-Returning students who need to renew their laptop loan should contact Doyle Library at 707-527-4550 or by email at email@example.com.
+Returning students who need to renew their laptop loans should contact Doyle Library at 707-527-4550 or by email at firstname.lastname@example.org.

 Students who are not currently enrolled in classes will need to return their laptops and hotspots.
-The data plans for the hotspots will be suspended if they are not returned by January 25, 2021.
+The data plans for the hotspots will be suspended if they are not returned by the assigned deadline.

-13. Where can students find resources for learning, teaching, and working remotely?
+14. Where can students find resources for learning, teaching, and working remotely?